 JEDEC’s Electrical Test Method (ETM) defines a method to measure an LED’s Tj in-situ at full current under actual operating conditions.

-The method utilizes two currents; the operating current and a measurement current that is approximately 2-3% of the operating current.
+The method utilizes two currents; the operating current and a measurement/bias current that is approximately 2-3% of the operating current.
 The method specifies to first profile the LED forward voltage versus temperature characteristic.
 Second, to drive the LED at the intended operating current.
-After stabilization, rapidly pulse down to a measurement current for a brief interval and forward voltage measurement samples are taken.
+After stabilization, rapidly pulse down to a measurement current for a brief interval where forward voltage measurement samples are taken.
 A sample waveform is shown below.

 What is the JEDEC Electrical Test Ensemble Junction Temperature Measurement?

 The JEDEC ensemble junction temperature measurement is used to calculate junction temperature for multiple devices in series or one entire LED or laser array.
 Due to the increased heat for multiple devices, the ensemble TJ is generally higher than the Tj for a single device.
+With Vektrex TJ Measurement Toolkit, it is possible to take ensemble junction temperature measurements.

 How to Measure Junction Temperature for Mini and Micro LEDs